 - 1. Students need to transform themselves from receiver role to producer role. - Receiving information vs producing understanding - 2.
-Deliberate practice produces expert learning skills. - Responsibility for learning lies with student. - 3.
-The brain is wired to predispose thinking/learning "styles." - Learning style is an insight for Deliberate Practice
+Deliberate Practice produces skilled thinking. - You study for the teacher but you learn for yourself. - Responsibility for learning lies with student. - 3.
+The brain is wired to predispose thinking/learning "styles." - Learning style tells you how to do Deliberate Practice

-Your Thalamus Distributes My Biochemistry Lectures To Your Cerebral Hemispheres
+Your Thalamus Distributes My Biochemistry Lectures To Your Cerebral Cortex